novika-lang/novika/README.md

 ## How can I play with Novika?

-Hint: look into the world directory.
-It works only with outdated Novika though, beware.

 `examples/` directory is the best place to go.
 There, the best example is `snake.nk`.
 Most of the code is documented, but that documentation uses some Novika terms that require clarification (mainly because I'm